Pinterest

 The best way to make riced or mashed potatoes

-I prefer to use a potato ricer.
-If the potatoes have become cold, they are harder to press through.
-Therefore, it's best to do this while the potatoes are still quite warm.
+Personally, I prefer to use a potato ricer.
+Note that if the potatoes cool down, they can be tougher to press through a ricer, so it’s best to do this while they are still warm.

 Ricing potatoes for German Potato Dumplings